MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

    ![Screen shot of WinDbg Preview showing output with 10/16 keyframes indexed](images/ttd-time-travel-walkthrough-windbg-indexed-frames.png)

-9. The debugger will automatically index the trace file.
-Indexing allows for more accurate and faster memory value look ups.
+9. The debugger will automatically open the trace file and index it.
+Indexing os a process that enables efficient debugging of the trace file.
 This indexing process will take longer for larger trace files.

     ```
     0:000> !index